UrbanAnalyst/dodgr/README.md

 isolated walking paths), yet the desired output remains direct, unweighted distances.
 Accurate calculation of distances on street networks requires a dual-weighted representation.
-In **R**, `dodgr` is currently the only package that offers this functionality.
+In **R**, `dodgr` is currently the only package that offers this functionality (without excessive data wrangling).

 Second, while [`igraph`](https://igraph.org/r) and almost all other routing packages are primarily designed for one-to-one routing, `dodgr`